brotatotes/bht-automation/bht gen 1/Matthew/Chapter 11/Matthew 11 5 bht.md

 ### Philip Schaff:
 1. "The blind receive their sight, or 'see again.'
 The word means this when applied to the blind.
 In other cases, 'to look up.'"
 2. "The dead are raised up.
 The raising of the daughter of Jairus probably took place afterwards, but the miracle in Nain certainly preceded."
 3. "The 'poor' in spirit are included.
 This is the climax.
-Spiritual deliverance was the greatest miracle.
-The answer means: 'I do great things in physical healing, but my greatest work is the spiritual healing I bring: do not then expect some wonderful temporal victory, but be content with the thought that I as Messiah am doing my appropriate and most glorious work.'"
+Spiritual deliverance was the greatest miracle."

+### Archibald T Robertson:
+1. "And the dead are raised up (κα νεκρο εγειροντα).
+Like that of the son of the widow of Nain." - This quote highlights the connection between the raising of the dead in the Bible and the miracle performed by Jesus in raising the son of the widow of Nain.

+2. "Tell John your story over again and remind him of these prophetic texts, Isaiah 35:5; Isaiah 61:1" (Bruce). - This quote suggests that the raising of the dead is a fulfillment of the prophecies found in Isaiah 35:5 and Isaiah 61:1, providing a deeper understanding of the significance of this miracle.

+3. "The items were convincing enough and clearer than mere eschatological symbolism.
+'The poor' in particular have the gospel, a climax." - This quote emphasizes that the miracles performed by Jesus, including the raising of the dead, serve as evidence of his divine power and fulfill the promise of the gospel, especially for the poor.

 ### John Gill:
-1. "The blind receive their sight,....
-Our Lord here, has reference to several prophecies concerning the Messiah, in Isaiah 35:6 and which having their accomplishment in him, John and his disciples might easily and strongly conclude, that he was he that was to come, and that they should not look for another."
+1. "The blind receive their sight... the several things here mentioned, were not all done at this time, but were what these disciples had sufficient and authentic evidence of."

-2. "Or else, the hearers of it are designed; who were also the poor of this world, made a very low figure in life, and had but a small share of knowledge and understanding, and so were despised, and reckoned as cursed by the Scribes and Pharisees: or they were such, who were poor in spirit, or spiritually poor; who saw their spiritual poverty, bewailed and acknowledged it, and sought after the true riches of grace, and glory in Christ."
+2. "The poor have the Gospel preached to them... they were poor in spirit, or spiritually poor; who saw their spiritual poverty, bewailed and acknowledged it, and sought after the true riches of grace, and glory in Christ."

-3. "Now these, as they had the Gospel preached to them more fully and clearly, with more power and authority, and so as it never was before or since, so they 'received' it, as Tremellius from the Syriac reads the text, readily and willingly, joyfully and gladly, with faith and love; and were, as it may be also rendered, 'evangelized' by it, or thrown into a gospel mould and frame."
+3. "Now these, as they had the Gospel preached to them more fully and clearly, with more power and authority, and so as it never was before or since, so they 'received' it, readily and willingly, joyfully and gladly, with faith and love."

 ### John Wesley:
-1. "The poor have the Gospel preached to them" - This highlights the profound significance of the Gospel reaching the impoverished.
-It emphasizes that the message of hope and salvation is not limited to the privileged, but extends to those who are often overlooked and marginalized in society.
+1. "The poor have the Gospel preached to them." - This highlights the immense value and significance of the Gospel being shared with the poor.
+It emphasizes that the message of salvation is not reserved for the wealthy or privileged, but is accessible to all, regardless of their social or economic status.

-2. "The greatest mercy of all" - This phrase underscores the unparalleled compassion and grace of God in extending the Gospel to the poor.
-It emphasizes that this act of mercy surpasses all others, demonstrating God's deep love and concern for those who are in need.
+2. "The greatest mercy of all." - This phrase underscores the profound compassion and love of God in extending His Gospel to the poor.
+It emphasizes that the act of preaching the Gospel to the poor is not just an act of kindness, but the ultimate expression of mercy, as it offers them hope, redemption, and eternal life.

-3. "Isaiah 29:18; 35:5" - These references indicate that the idea of the poor receiving the Gospel is not a new concept but has its roots in the Old Testament.
-It suggests that God's heart for the poor has been consistent throughout history, reinforcing the significance and importance of this message.
+3. "Isaiah 29:18; 35:5." - These references indicate that the statement is rooted in biblical passages, specifically Isaiah 29:18 and 35:5.
+By mentioning these verses, the commentary establishes the scriptural basis for the assertion that the preaching of the Gospel to the poor is a significant and merciful act.

 ## Generation Details